yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 - How do I check and clean biodiversity data using OpenRefine?

 objectives:
-- Use OpenRefine faceting functionnalities to apply mass editing and manage duplicates
+- Use OpenRefine faceting functionalities to apply mass editing and manage duplicates
 - Use OpenRefine clustering and filtering functionalities to edit, transform data notably using regular expression
 - Use OpenRefine to apply API services on your data
 time_estimation: 0h45m